Trying to Conceive Again

 Does drinking alcohol affect fertility?

 Alcohol affects fertility by disrupting the delicate balance of the menstrual cycle.
-Clinical research data suggests that women, who drank socially, 1-5 drinks per week, were at a greater risk of decreased fertility when compared to women who remained abstinent.
+Clinical research data suggests that women, who drank socially, 1-5 drinks per week, may be at a greater risk of decreased fertility when compared to women who remained abstinent.
 These findings underscore the importance of remaining abstinent while attempting to conceive.

 The National Institute for Health and Clinical Excellence (NICE) looks at the available evidence on the best way of treating or managing a condition and makes recommendations based on evidence.
 Doctors, nurses and other healthcare professionals in the NHS are expected to follow NICE’s clinical guidelines.
 Current NICE guidance states: